Ashley Dalton

 Ruth Ashley Charman Dalton (born 15 August 1972) is a British politician and former community worker who has served as Member of Parliament (MP) for West Lancashire since the 2023 West Lancashire by-election, succeeding Rosie Cooper.
-A member of the Labour Party, she was appointed as Parliamentary Under-Secretary of State for Public Health and Prevention in 2025.
+A member of the Labour Party, she was Parliamentary Under-Secretary of State for Public Health and Prevention from February 2025 to March 2026.

 Early life, education and career

 Ruth Ashley Charman Dalton was born on 15 August 1972.
 She was adopted as a baby and raised in Leyland, Lancashire.
 Her father worked at Leyland Motors, later becoming a nurseryman, and her mother worked for the NHS.

 She became aware of the Labour Party at the age of 14, when a customer ordered 40 red rose buttonholes for a by-election count from her father's florist's shop, and joined the party while at university.

 She attended All Hallows Catholic High School in Penwortham (1983–1988) and Preston College (1989–1991), and obtained a BA in English and politics (1996) and a DipHE in professional development (voluntary sector) (1997) from Middlesex University.

-Dalton worked for Southend-on-Sea Council for 17 years, and at the time of her selection she worked part-time for a Lancashire charity.
+Dalton worked for Southend-on-Sea Council for 17 years, and at the time of her selection as a parliamentary candidate she worked part-time for a Lancashire charity.

 Political career

 Dalton was Labour's candidate in Rochford and Southend East in the 2017 and 2019 general elections.
 She was selected on 9 October 2022 as Labour's candidate in the West Lancashire by-election.
 The by-election was triggered by the resignation of Rosie Cooper.
 Dalton was elected MP with 14,068 votes (62.3%).
 In her victory speech, Dalton called for a general election and action on the cost of living crisis.
 She committed to campaign for a children's nighttime accident and emergency service in Ormskirk and a railway station in Skelmersdale.

 Dalton took her oath of office on Monday 20 February.
 She signed an early day motion welcoming the investigation into the 2022 UEFA Champions League final chaos on the same day.
 She was a guest at the coronation of Charles III and Camilla.

 In the House of Commons she was Shadow Minister for Women and Equalities on the Opposition frontbench of Keir Starmer until July 2024.
 On 10 February 2025, Dalton was appointed Parliamentary Under-Secretary of State for Public Health and Prevention in the Department of Health and Social Care.
 This followed the dismissal of Andrew Gwynne who had held the post from 9 July 2024 to 8 February 2025.

-Shortly after her new appointment, historic tweets were reported.
-In 2016, Dalton had said that a person self-identifying as a llama "should be taken seriously".
+On 2 March 2026, Dalton resigned her position as Health Minister to concentrate on her constituency work as she is undergoing chemotherapy for cancer.